achilles1305/MrTinku-ChatBot/readme.md

 Watch the demo video to see Tinku in action:

 [![Demo Video]](Preview/Demo.mp4)
-*Click the image above to watch the demo video.*
+*Click the Link above to watch the demo video.*

 ## How It Works